 In addition to dioxins, polycyclic aromatic hydrocarbons also present problems in Samut Sakhon, as well as Khon Kaen.
 “In some samples, we simultaneously measured higher levels of brominated flame retardants that are released from old electronic equipment and/or may be released from industrial plants using them.
 Their higher concentrations were found not only in Samut Sakhon, but also in Map Ta Phut,” added Akarapon Teebthaisong, EARTH's expert on toxic substances.

 The study focusing on hazardous chemicals in chicken eggs also recommended more careful handling of toxic fly ash from power plants.
 According to the experts, the fly ash should definitely not be used for soil enrichment, as is done in some places.
-In this way, toxic chemicals may subsequently enter chicken bodies and, through them, the food of the Thai people themselves.
+In this way, toxic chemicals may subsequently enter chicken bodies and, through them, the food consumed by the Thai people.

 Thai limits for foodstuffs were exceeded in the case of eggs, namely concerning hexachlorocyclohexane and hexachlorobenzene.
-Both these substances had been used as pesticides, especially in the period of the Thai agricultural expansion in the 1950's and 1960's.
-However, hexachlorobenzene, found in the highest concentrations, is also formed as an unintentional by-product of combustion processes and in the chemical industry, similar to the above-mentioned dioxins.
+Both these substances had been used as pesticides especially during the Thai agricultural expansion in the 1950's and 1960's.
+However, hexachlorobenzene, found in the highest concentrations, is also formed as an unintentional by-product of combustion processes and in the chemical industry in similar process to the above-mentioned dioxins.

 “However, we have good news, too.
 We found that environmental contamination by polychlorinated biphenyls (PCBs), which had been used mainly in transformers in the past, is lower in Thailand than in other countries, for example in Kazakhstan,” said Petrlik with delight.

-In addition, the analysis proved generally low concentrations of the investigated hazardous substances in fish, which form an important diet component of local inhabitants.
+In addition, the analysis proved generally low concentrations of the investigated hazardous substances in fish which account for a large portion of the diet of locals.

 Photos from the sampling are available here